 American tenor and voice teacher JASON FERRANTE has been praised by Opera News for "singing up a stylish storm" and by the Sarasota Herald Tribune as "one of the best voices I have heard in a very long time."

 With two decades of experience on the operatic stage in over 80 different roles and on the concert stage as a tenor soloist , Ferrante maintains an acclaimed career as both a tenor and a sought-after voice teacher, having taught singers who appear on the greatest stages in the world as soloists, recording artists, and winners in major competitions.
-He leads the classical voice discipline for YoungArts and is currently on the voice faculty of several American young artist training programs.
+As an administrator, he leads the classical voice discipline for YoungArts and is currently on the voice faculty of several American young artist training programs.
+In 2021, Ferrante serves as the Director of the Wolf Trap Opera Studio and returns to the stage in the 2021-2022 season.

 Ferrante's most recent performances include a debut with the New World Symphony as the tenor soloist in Nico Muhly's Keep in Touch conducted by the composer, Beppe in Pagliacci with Opera Omaha, Bardolfo in Falstaff with Intermountain Opera, a debut with Nashville Opera as Little Bat in Susannah, a return to the Key Chorale as the tenor soloist in Elijah, his first performances as Remendado in Carmen with the Bar Harbor Music Festival and Little Victor in Kevin Puts and Mark Campbell's Elizabeth Cree, a role he created for Opera Philadelphia and reprised with Chicago Opera Theater.

-Upcoming Engagements include Little Bat in Susannah at Annapolis Opera (CANCELLED), Beadle Bamford in a new production of Sweeney Todd with Opera Omaha and a debut with the Palm Beach Symphony as tenor soloist in Mozart's Requiem conducted by Gerard Schwarz.
+Upcoming Engagements include Beadle Bamford in a new production of Sweeney Todd with Opera Omaha, Don Basilio and Don Curzio in Le Nozze di Figaro in his debut with Virginia Opera, the Fourth Jew in Salome in his debut with Tulsa Opera and a debut with the Palm Beach Symphony as tenor soloist in Mozart's Requiem conducted by Gerard Schwarz.

 On the international stage, Ferrante made his European debut at Teatro